Pugnacious/blog/_posts/chaotica/2021-06-17-Choatica-Elliptic-Splits-Part2.md

 ## Final Steps

 We have successfully turned our elliptic-splits fractal into a circle.
 From this point there are a lot of things you can do.
 I'll cover three possibilities here.
 The main one we're going to cover is sending this to circus, but I would create a save file at this point and explore for later.
+The next three sections are branches and diverge from this point, so saving here is important for you to swap back to this point.

 ### Spiral